 How to choose between a thesis and a non-thesis marketing degree program in the Northeast?

-Non-thesis programs focus more on practical skills and coursework, ideal for professionals seeking to enhance applied marketing knowledge quickly.
-According to the National Center for Education Statistics, about 60% of graduate students in marketing choose non-thesis paths for faster completion.
+Non-thesis programs focus on practical skills and often include internships or capstone projects.
+These might suit professionals aiming to enter the workforce quickly or enhance specific marketing skills.
+According to the National Center for Education Statistics, about 40% of marketing master's students in the Northeast choose non-thesis options, valuing flexibility.

 What options do students based in the Northeast have for studying marketing abroad?